lester-lee/Interactive-Data-Vis-Fall2021/units/2_2_distributions/index.md

 I used `css` to make the labels appear on hover, but it's not ideal right now because they appear under other data points and can be hard to read.
 Hopefully as I continue to work with d3 I figure out better ways of showing data points!

+In terms of learning something about the dataset, it doesn't seem like there's a clear relationship between resting blood pressure or cholesterol; these measures also don't seem to have a clear relationship with heart disease.

 <script src="main.js"></script>